 Bringing life to words that spring forth pictures and emotions in the minds of the readers is perhaps one of the best things about being a writer.
-As the authors have immense power to wield with their pens, their descriptions have brought forth a wide array of literary terms to categorise the ways the writers describe the characters, attributes, places and events in their narratives.
+As the authors have immense power to wield with their pens, their descriptions have brought forth a wide array of literary terms to categorize the ways the writers describe the characters, attributes, places, and events in their narratives.
 The following are the most important forms of descriptive literary terms that are used widely in literature by hundreds of authors.

 The only other sound’s the sweep | Of easy wind and downy flake. – Stopping By Woods on a Snowy Evening (Robert Frost)

 And moveless fish in the water gleam | By silver reeds in a silver stream. – Silver (Walter de la Mare)

 When all at once I saw a crowd, | A host, of golden daffodils, | Beside the lake, beneath the trees, | Fluttering and dancing in the breeze. – Daffodils (William Wordsworth)

 A favorite among the quirkiest of authors, hyperbole is the art of deftly using exaggeration to convey a depiction or description to the reader with emphasis.
 A literary device that is fun to use, hyperbole is, simply put, an exaggerated description of the actual occurrence, attribute, or event.
 The function of hyperbole is thus to either introduce an element of amusement or to emphasize something with the usage of exaggerated terms and words.
 Some of the famous examples of the usage of hyperbole are as follows.